 What to Look For

 Dr. Scher reminded the nail technicians in the audience that their job was twofold.
-He said because your client’s nail often reveal more about her than the polish color she likes best, it is important to become aware of certain signs of systematic illness.
+He said because your clients’ nails often reveal more about her than the polish color she likes best, it is important to become aware of certain signs of systemic illness.
 Here are some general points to help steer your client in the right direction.

-- Fungal and pseudomonas (bacterial) infections are the most common nail disorders occurring in the general population.
+Fungal and pseudomonas (bacterial) infections are the most common nail disorders occurring in the general population.
 Psoriasis of the nail, the next most common, often shows up on the skin as well.
-The psoriatic nails may not be able to protect the finger or toe, perceive fine touch or sensation, pick up small objects, or scratch.
-The changes in the nail that occur when psoriasis is present include separation of the nail plate form the nail bed and thickening of the nail bed.
+The psoriatic nail may not be able to protect the finger or toe, perceive fine touch or sensation, puck up small objects, or scratch.
+The changes in the nail that occur when psoriasis is present include separation of the nail plate from the nail bed and thickening of the nail bed.
 Psoriasis of the nail is often misdiagnosed as nail fungus.

 Because the symptoms of these two disorders may be indistinguishable, it is absolutely essential that your client’s doctor perform the necessary tests for a correct diagnosis.

-- White nail beds are commonly found in older clients or those with liver or kidney diseases.
-When you see clients where the bottom half of the nail is white and the other half if pink, about 50% of these people will have kidney disorders, and a lesser percentage will have liver problems.
-Although a white nail bed might be common in some individuals, usually a medical evaluation is recommended.
-If the nail becomes all white, liver disease must be considered.
+White nail beds are commonly found in older clients or those with liver or kidney diseases.
+When you see clients where the bottom half of the nail is white and the other half is pick, about 50% of these people will have kidney disorders, and a lesser percentage will have liver problems.
+Although a white nail bed might be common is some individuals, usually a medical evaluation is recommended.
+If the nail becomes white all white, liver disease must be considered.
 On the other hand, pale nail beds can be a sign of low iron levels or anemia.

-- Dr, Scher concluded, “It is clear that nails are a window to your client’s health.
-You have the opportunity to be alert to early signs that may indicate significant medical disorders.”
+Dr. Scher concluded, “It is clear that nails are window to your client’s health.
+You have the opportunity and responsibility to be alert to early signs that may indicate significant medical disorders.”

-- Margy Reynolds, a nail technician and owner of Turning Heads in Crescent City, Calif., asked Dr. Sher about a white surface on toenails she thought might be fungus.
+Margy Reynolds, a nail technician and owner of Turning Heads is Crescent City, Calif., asked Dr. Scher about a white surface on toenails she thought might be fungus.
 “He gave me good advice and a sense of relief,” she says.
 “I sure wish I had a direct hot line to Dr. Scher’s office.”